BoltzExchange/boltz-backend/docs/0-confirmation.md

 # 0-confirmation

-Use of  0-conf can make swaps a lot faster by utilizing transactions that are not included in a block yet.
+The use of 0-confirmation can make swaps a lot faster by utilizing transactions that are not included in a block yet.
 But accepting 0-conf transactions doesn't come without unwarranted risk.
 Therefore, as a precautionary measure, Boltz enforces a few rules when it comes to 0-conf.

 It is important to note that for: